 Small businesses have a difficult challenge to balance their marketing communication between their clients and their current pool of agents or advisors; along with their efforts to grow new business opportunities.
-A great solution to this challenge is using a third-party to help boost your marketing reach.
+A great solution to this challenge is using a third-party marketing partner to help boost your marketing reach.
 Some companies choose to outsource all marketing, others choose to use third-party vendors in conjunction with their internal marketing efforts to maximize their efforts.

 Business service providers that specialize their marketing for a specific industry can provide a unique perspective based on past experiences.
 Having multiple clients in the same industry allows a company to learn and grow from each campaign applying their finding to each campaign going forward.
 Don’t be fooled by the “Jack of all trades” vendors, they most likely have multiple clients spread across several industries providing very little tactical insights to help with your campaigns.